-4(4) Any bequest or devise contained in the last will and testament of a deceased spouse, including a specific bequest or devise, and any vesting of property provided by law upon an intestacy, is superseded by the rights prescribed in subsection (1).

-4(5) Subject to subsection (4), in determining any matter respecting the division of marital property under subsection (1) the Court shall, as far as is practicable, divide the property so that the express wishes of the testator may be honoured in respect of specific devises and bequests and the administration of property on behalf of the beneficiaries.

-4(5.1) Where, on a division of marital property under subsection (1), the court may make such further orders as to the distribution of the testator's estate as will, in the Court's opinion, best represent the distribution that the testator would have made if, in the will, the testator had left to the surviving spouse the property that the surviving spouse will receive under the order of the Court.
+- 4(4) Any beguest or devise contained in the last will and testament of a deceased spouse, including a specific bequest or devise, and any vesting of property provided by law upon an intestacy, is superseded by the rights prescribed in subsection (1). - 4(5) Subject to subsection (4), in determining any matter respecting the division of marital property under subsection (1) the Court shall, as far as is practicable, divide the property so that the express wishes of the testator may be honoured in respect of specific devises and bequests and the administration of property on behalf of the beneficiaries. - 4(5.1) Where, on a division of marital property under subsection (1), - (a) the Court has made an order that does not honour the express wishes of a - (b) the Court is satisfied that the effect of its order is such that it would not be the wish of the testator that what is left in the testator's estate be distributed according to the will, the court may make such further orders as to the distribution of the testator's estate as will, in the Court's opinion, best represent the distribution that the testator would have made if, in the will, the testator had left to the surviving spouse the property that the surviving spouse will receive under the order of the Court.

-(a) the Court has made an order that does not honour the express wishes of a testator, and

-(b) the Court is satisfied that the effect of its order is such that it would not be the wish of the testator that what is left in the testator's estate be distributed according to the will,